hearhellacopters/hash-maker/README.md

 ## Jenkins

 Bob Jenkin's hash function class for One At A Time, Lookup2, Lookup3 and Spooky hashes.
 Hshes shorter than 32 bits are return as `number` and 64 bit return as `bigint`.
-Others can be returned as a `string`, `Uint8Array`, or `Buffer`.
+Others can be returned as a hex `string`, `Uint8Array`, or `Buffer`.

 Can be imported as: